datacarpentry/image-processing/_episodes/08-edge-detection.md

 pixels, they are considered to be edge pixels; the remaining, non-connected weak candidates are turned off.

-For a user of the `cv2.Canny()` edge detection function, the two important parameters to pass in are the low and high threshold values used in step four of the process.
+For a user of the `skimage.feature.canny()` edge detection function, there are three important parameters to pass in: `sigma` for the Gaussian filter in step one and the low and high threshold values used in step four of the process.
 These values generally are determined empirically, based on the contents of the image(s) to be processed.

-The following program illustrates how the `cv2.Canny()` method can be used to detect the edges in an image.
-We will execute the program on this image, which we used before in the [Thresholding]({{ page.root }}/07-thresholding/)
+The following program illustrates how the `skimage.feature.canny()` method can be used to detect the edges in an image.
+We will execute the program on this image, which we used before in the [Thresholding]({{ page.root }}/07-thresholding/) episode:
-episode:

 ![Colored shapes](../fig/07-junk.jpg)

 We are interested in finding the edges of the shapes in the image, and so the colors are not important.
 Our strategy will be to read the image as grayscale, and then apply Canny edge detection.
+Note that when reading the image with `skimage.io.imread(..., as_gray=True)` the image is converted to a float64 grayscale with the original dtype range being mapped to values ranging from 0.0 to 1.0.

 This program takes three command-line arguments: the filename of the image to process, and then two arguments related to the double thresholding in step four